What is

 Imagine if every app required end users to maintain a unique set of access controls - it wouldn't be long before we'd all be required to set hundreds or even thousands of controls, or to be more accurate, give up and not do any of this. 🤣

-It's likely that we'll see the emergence of new professions (e.g. Data Access Consultants) that will help to fill the gap, or perhaps digital agents, powered by Machine Intelligence, will adopt the role of our "robotic custodian".
+It's likely that we'll see the emergence of new professions (e.g. Data Access Consultants) that will help to fill the gap, or perhaps AI agents will take on the role of our "robotic data custodians".

 But as the futurist William Gibson once observed; "The future is already here, it's just not very evenly distributed."

-At the Alliance, we see ourselves as an accelerator helping to scale-up the technologies, standards, protocols, and best-practices that will make data collaboration the new normal.
+At the Alliance, our goal is to help scale-up the technologies, standards, protocols, and best practices that will make Data Collaboration the new normal.